philhteoma/hsBattlegroundsSimulator/README.md

   - When a minion is attacked,
   - When a minion deals damage,
   - When a minion receives damage,
-  - When a minion dies.
+  - When a minion dies,
   - When a minion kills another minion,
   - When a minion kills another minion with more damage than its current health,
   - When a minion enters the battlefield,